-In the Q&A below, Dr. Pieter VanderWerf, associate professor of the practice in operations management at the Carroll School, and Jessica Poracky (MBA ’18), a management consultant at Gartner, talk about their experiences with data analytics at Boston College.
+In the Q&A below, Dr. Pieter VanderWerf, associate professor of the practice in operations management at the Carroll School, and Jessica Poracky (MBA ’18), a senior consultant at Gartner, talk about their experiences with data analytics at Boston College.

 Dr. Pieter VanderWerf

 Why does the BC MBA program require students to take data analytics courses to earn their MBA?

 Analytics is quickly becoming embedded into every function of business.
 You encounter Big Data no matter what your job is.
 Our students are finding that they go to interviews for positions with seemingly nontechnical titles like “Market Specialist” or “Financial Manager” and are asked about their exposure to mathematical modeling.
 We’ve committed to a curriculum that gives all our MBAs a solid practical knowledge of all major aspects of analytics so that they can work effectively with the quantitative specialists at their workplaces, as well as stand out among job candidates.

 valuable skills students come away with from the data analytics courses you